 - DO NOT swirl or touch the eggs.

-- Simmer about 3-4 minutes.
+- Simmer for about 3-4 minutes.

-- Remove with a slotted spoon onto a paper towel covered plate to drain.
+- Remove with a slotted spoon onto a paper towel-covered plate to drain.

 If you prefer, I have also tried the Jamie Oliver cling film method: